MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/named-entity-recognition/how-to-call.md

 ---
 title: How to perform Named Entity Recognition (NER)
 titleSuffix: Azure AI services
-description: This article will show you how to extract named entities from text.
+description: This article shows you how to extract named entities from text.
 #services: cognitive-services
 author: jboback
 manager: nitinme